 Enter your email address and click the Start Free Trial button.
 You will receive an email verification message in your inbox.
 Click the Verify Email and Accept TOS button to continue.

-And set the password for your Elastic Cloud account.
+Then set the password for your Elastic Cloud account.

 Once you've created your Elastic Cloud account password, it will automatically take you to the Elastic Cloud UI.
 You can get back later by visiting https://cloud.elastic.co.